- Search The Registry

 *Samuel Tucker was born on this date in 1913.
 He was a Black lawyer and a cooperating attorney with the National Association for the Advancement of Colored People (NAACP).

 Samuel Wilbert Tucker was born in Alexandria, Virginia.
 His father, Samuel A. Tucker, a real estate agent and NAACP member, and teacher mother saw to his formal and informal education.
-Although Alexandria provided no high school for black children, so after graduating from 8th grade, he had to "bootleg" a high school education across the Potomac River in Washington, D.C., at Armstrong High School.
+Although Alexandria provided no high school for black children, after graduating from 8th grade, he had to "bootleg" a high school education across the Potomac River in Washington, D.C., at Armstrong High School.
 Black Virginia children commuted by streetcar.

 Tucker argued and won several civil rights cases before the Supreme Court of the United States, including Green v.
 County School Board of New Kent County which, according to The Encyclopedia of Civil Rights In America, "did more to advance school integration than any other Supreme Court decision since Brown."
 In 1976, the NAACP honored Tucker by awarding him the William Robert Ming Advocacy Award for the spirit of financial and personal sacrifice displayed in his legal work.
 Samuel Tucker died on October 19, 1990; he was survived by his wife Julia.
 They had no children.
 He is buried at Arlington National Cemetery.

 In 1998, Emporia, Virginia, dedicated a monument in Tucker's honor, with an inscription calling him "an effective, unrelenting advocate for freedom, equality, and human dignity – principles he loved – things that matter."
 Tucker once said: "I got involved in the civil rights movement on June 18, 1913, in Alexandria.
 I was born black."
-In 2000, Alexandria, Virginia dedicated a new school, Samuel W. Tucker Elementary School, to Tucker in honor of his life's work in the service of desegregation and education.
+In 2000, Alexandria, Virginia, dedicated a new school, Samuel W. Tucker Elementary School, to Tucker in honor of his life's work in the service of desegregation and education.

-In 2014, the city's library began collecting donations for the Samuel W. Tucker Fund, to expand a collection relating to civil rights history.
+In 2014, the city's library began collecting donations for the Samuel W. Tucker Fund to expand a collection relating to civil rights history.
 Also in 2000, the Richmond City Council voted to rename a bridge formerly named after Confederate General J. E. B. Stuart after Tucker, despite controversy.
-In 2001, the Virginia State Bar's Young Lawyers Conference implemented the Oliver Hill/Samuel Tucker Institute, named for both Oliver Hill and Tucker.
-The institute seeks to reach future lawyers, in particular minority candidates, at an early age to provide them with exposure and opportunity to explore the legal profession they might not otherwise receive.
+In 2001, the Virginia State Bar's Young Lawyers Conference implemented the Oliver Hill/Samuel Tucker Institute, named for Oliver Hill and Tucker.
+The institute seeks to reach future lawyers, particularily minority candidates, at an early age to provide them with exposure and opportunity to explore the legal profession they might not otherwise receive.
 Since 2001, the Oliver W. Hill & Samuel W. Tucker Scholarship Committee has presented scholarships to deserving first-year law students at Virginia law schools and Howard University.